pipeline hero

 Heros 08

-Trained as a bioengineer, Dr. Mario Alberto Accardi, President of the Centessa Orexin Program, saw the opportunity to use structure-based drug design to disrupt the conventional approach to treating sleep-wake disorders.
+Trained as a bioengineer, Dr. Mario Alberto Accardi, President of the Centessa Orexin Program, saw the opportunity to use structure-based drug design to disrupt the conventional approach to treating sleep-wake disorders, EDS, impaired attention, cognitive deficits, fatigue and other symptoms.

 Click below to learn more about our orexin receptor 2 agonist program for sleep-wake disorders and other neurological conditions.